 If you visited our workshop you would see:

 - A quiet, peaceful place

-- Skilled community volunteers working beside participants; customers and visitors dropping in
+- Customers and visitors dropping in

-Participants come to Restoration Project with a referral from the MA Rehabilitation Commission or their high school special education programs.
+Participants come to Restoration Project with a referral from the MA Rehabilitation Commission or high school special education programs.
 Each person works two days a week and receives a paycheck in proportion to their productivity.